airo-ugent/airo-mono/airo-blender/docs/tutorials/01_the_python_api/README.md

 > The full Blender Python API docs can be [here](https://docs.blender.org/api/current/index.html).

 ## 1.1 Opening Blender :art:
-Lets start by opening up Blender.
+Let's start by opening up Blender.
 You can do this by running the `blender` executable from your terminal, e.g:
 ```
 ./airo-blender/blender/blender-3.4.1-linux-x64/blender
 ```